 The Exterior

-The exterior of the Grace Cathedral was designed in French Gothic style by Lewis P. Hobart.
-It is stunningly beautiful and a site to see as you walk the grounds.
+The exterior of the Grace Cathedral was designed in the French Gothic style by Lewis P. Hobart.
+It is stunningly beautiful and a sight to see as you walk the grounds.
 It is very reminiscent of the famed churches it was designed to mimic like Notre Dame in Paris.

 The Labyrinths

-When I heard that there were labyrinths I assumed they were the elevated mazes that you see in the movies; however when I got their I found out they have a religious significance as it is said that if a visitor walks the pattern of the labyrinth it will bring them to a meditative state.
-The labyrinths themselves are designed right into the ground and there are two labyrinths at Grace Cathedral, one outside and one inside.
+When I heard that there were labyrinths I assumed they were the elevated mazes that you see in the movies; however, when I got there, I found out they have a religious significance as it is said that if a visitor walks the pattern of the labyrinth, it will bring them to a meditative state.
+The labyrinths are placed right into the ground, and there are two labyrinths at Grace Cathedral, one outside and one inside.

 The Interior

-To say the interior of this church is beautiful would be a serve understatement.
-It is stunning from the moment you enter it.
-With its beautiful pews, priest area, stained glass, sculptures and art you can spend hours here taking everything in.
+To say the interior of this church is beautiful would be an understatement.
+It is stunning from the moment you enter, with its beautiful pews, priest area, stained glass, sculptures, and art.

 I took my time walking the inside and was happy to donate 10 dollars to preserving such a beautiful old building and church.